 The Intent Gap

-Software testing can only prove the presence of bugs, not their absence.
+Software testing can generally only prove the presence of bugs, not their absence.
 This asymmetry limits how far we can scale.

 As software grows, each new component introduces failure modes that become impractical to detect by testing.
 This makes it difficult to ensure our intent is met.
-As a result, software engineering teams have come to rely on a complicated hierarchy of trust and best practices.
-But these only go so far.
+As a result, software engineering teams have come to rely on craftsmanship, developing complicated hierarchies of trust and best practices.

 sort : List Int -> List Int.

-sort : (xs : List Int) -> SortedList xs.
+sort : (xs : List Int) -> SortedList xs

 And if the compiler accepts your program, you don’t need to test whether your intent is met.3